 I like the instructors that tell me how many reps or sets I have left, the ones that scream encouragement the entire time.
+Pushing through becomes easier with their support.
 Oh, and when I get really close to quitting, my favorite instructor will shout over the loudspeaker, “Don’t quit!
 Hang on in there!
 Summer is here!
 Remember your goals!” as though she can see me about to give up.
 I always make it through those workouts with no problem.

 A new instructor, however, explained the exercise but didn’t tell us how long we had left, nor how many total were in the set at the beginning.
+Pushing through ambiguity was the real challenge here.
 She merely demonstrated the exercise, and said, “go!”
 The next thing I know, the music started to play, and I started moving.
 I went, and went, and then I got tired.
 And when I got tired, I started to rethink the activity.

 I entertained the idea of quitting.
 “I can’t do this!
 If I stop, my muscles would stop burning.
 I could breath easier…oh, and the water!”
 Stopping sounded great.
 This instructor didn’t scream encouragement.
 She just said, keep going.
 What I really want is for her tell me how long I have left.
 Tell me how many reps.
 Tell me the time is up.
 Tell me something.